Washim27616/website/content/authors/bharadwaj-pawan/_index.md

 ---

 Pawan is an assistant professor in the Center for Earth Sciences at the Indian Institute of Science (IISc).
 Previously, he was a postdoctoral associate in the Department of Mathematics at MIT.
 He finished his Ph.D. program in Geophysics at Delft University of Technology (TUDelft), The Netherlands.
 In 2012, he obtained a Master of Science degree in Geophysics from the Indian Institute of Technology (Indian School of Mines), Dhanbad, India.
-He enjoys developing novel algorithms related to geophysical inverse problems, signal processing and machine learning.
+He enjoys developing novel algorithms related to geophysical inverse problems, signal processing, and machine learning.
 Click [here]({{< ref "admin_extra/index.md" >}}) for a longer bio.